 Wing will run to the breakpoint and stop, placing a red indicator on the line.
 Notice that the toolbar changes to include additional debug tools, as shown below:

 Your display may vary depending on the size of your screen or if you have altered the toolbar's configuration.
 Wing displays tooltips explaining what the tools do when you mouse over them.

 Now you can inspect the program state at that point with the Stack Data tool and by going up and down the stack from the toolbar or Debug menu.
 The stack can also be viewed as a list using the Call Stack tool.

 Notice that the Debug status indicator in the lower left of Wing's main window changes color depending on the state of the debug process.
 Mouse over the indicator to see detailed status in a tooltip:

 Next, try stepping out to the enclosing call to ReadPythonNews.
-In this particular context, you can achieve this in a single click with the Step Out toolbar icon or Debug menu item (two clicks on Step Over also work).
-This is a good function to step through in order to familiarize yourself with the basic debugger features covered above.
+In this particular context, you can achieve this in a single click with the Step Out toolbar icon or Debug menu item.
+Two clicks on Step Over also work.
+ReadPythonNews is a good function to step through in order to try out the basic debugger features covered above.

 1.7.0.
 Tutorial: Debug I/O